 Let us give here at least several examples to illustrate 'semantically-based' alternations.
-Levin stated that alternations are language dependent, though several of English examples have their Czech counterparts, e.g. 'cause co-occurrence' alternation (examples (1)-(2)) matches up with Levin's 2.3 alternations (see also (Cinková, 2006)).
+Levin stated that alternations are language dependent, though several of English examples have their Czech counterparts, e.g. 'cause co-occurrence' alternation (see examples (1)-(2)) together with its variant 'lose co-occurrence' alternation match with Levin's 2.3 alternations.
 The following Table 2 shows some other examples of semantically-based alternations (examples marked with \ are described in (Benešová, 2004)).